 A computer lab with 23 iMac workstations and keyboards is available to all students in the Russell Hall music building.

-We currently use the MacGamut 6 software as a component of the Aural Training courses.
-In addition, we have many other software titles housed on the CHFA (College of Humanities & Fine Arts) server.
+We have many software titles housed on the CHAS (College of Humanities, Arts & Sciences) server.
 Among these are the industry standard notation programs, Finale and Sibelius.

 Required of all majors.
 All freshmen will enroll in group piano class or applied piano continuously (semester by semester) until piano proficiency has been passed.
 For Music Education majors, requirements must be completed prior to student teaching.